IBM-Cloud/docs/admin/users_roles.md

 |Member | A member has access to their profile, team directory, and account credits and billing limits in the {{site.data.keyword.Bluemix_notm}} header.
 However, on the team directory page, a member can only view the team members within the account. |
 {:caption="Table 1.
 Account roles and permissions" caption-side="top"}

  All new team members are added as a member of the account.
 You can assign organization and space roles to invitees to enable specific views and permissions in {{site.data.keyword.Bluemix_notm}}.
-New team members added to an organization are assigned the auditor organization role by default.
 For a specific space, you can choose to assign the developer or auditor role to invitees.
 Once your invitees accept the invitation and join {{site.data.keyword.Bluemix_notm}}, you can edit their roles on the **Team Directory** page.

 The following roles can be assigned at the organization level: